-In order to ensure that students are highly qualified for a successful career in the interdisciplinary field neuroscience, the IMPRS NeuroCom educates and trains the students in a broad range of relevant topics.
-The school aims to provide this extensive and comprehensive training while allowing sufficient time for the research projects.
-The teaching and supervision language at the IMPRS NeuroCom is English.
-All lectures are open to other students from both Max Planck Instituts and the University of Leipzig, in particular to those in doctoral programmes.
-Doctoral students outside the IMPRS NeuroCom have the option to take part in the examinations and receive marks for their course work.
+In order to ensure that students are highly qualified for a successful career in the interdisciplinary field neuroscience, IMPRS NeuroCom educates and trains students in a broad range of relevant topics.
+The school aims to provide this extensive and comprehensive training while allowing sufficient time for research projects.
+The teaching and supervision language at IMPRS NeuroCom is English.
+All lectures are open to other students from both Max Planck Institutes and University of Leipzig, in particular to those in doctoral programmes.
+Doctoral students outside the IMPRS NeuroCom have the option to take part in the examinations and receive marks for their coursework.

 Each doctoral student is expected to collect 20 credit points.

 Basic courses are compulsory for IMPRS students and cover:

 - Foundations of Neuroscience

 - Cognitive Neuroscience